net-zero-dri/net-zero-dri.github.io/events.md

 ---

-### Sandpit event (TBC, Spring 2022)
+### Sandpit events - two events held in May 2022

-This 2 day event will be used to allocate the funding for involvement of the community in proof-of-concept projects and workshops.
+Two sandpit events will be used to allocate the funding for involvement of the community in proof-of-concept projects and workshops.
 [Further details here](/sandpit/).

 ---